Airbus A340: Design

 The wing is swept back at 30 degrees, allowing a maximum operating Mach number of 0.86.
-To reach a long span and high aspect ratio without a large weight penalty, the wing has relatively high thickness-to-chord ratio of 11.8% or 12.8%.
+To reach a long span and high aspect ratio without a significant weight penalty, the wing has a relatively high thickness-to-chord ratio of 11.8% or 12.8%.
 Jet airliners have thickness-to-chord ratios ranging from 9.4% (MD-11 or Boeing 747) to 13% (Avro RJ or 737 Classic).
 Each wing also has a 2.74 m tall winglet instead of the wingtip fences found on earlier Airbus aircraft.
 The failure of the ultra-high-bypass IAE SuperFan, promising around 15% better fuel burn, led to wing upgrades to compensate.
 Originally designed with a 56 m span, the wing was later extended to 58.6 m and finally to 60.3 m.
 This wingspan is similar to that of the larger Boeing 747-200, but with 35% less wing area.

 The A340 uses a modified A320 glass cockpit, with side-stick controls instead of a conventional yoke.
-The main instrument panel is dominated by six displays, cathode ray tube monitors initially then liquid crystal displays.
+The main instrument panel is dominated by six displays, cathode-ray tube monitors initially then liquid crystal displays.
 Flight information is directed via the Electronic Flight Instrument System (EFIS) and systems information through the Electronic Centralised Aircraft Monitor (ECAM).

-The aircraft monitors various sensors and automatically alerts the crew to any parameters outside of their normal range; pilots can also inspect individual systems.
-Electronic manuals are used instead of paper ones, with optional web-based updates.
+The aircraft monitors various sensors and automatically alerts the crew to any parameters outside their normal range.
+Pilots can also inspect individual systems.
+Electronic manuals are used instead of paper ones, and web-based updates are optional.
 Maintenance difficulty and cost were reduced to half of that of the earlier and smaller Airbus A310.
-Improved engine control and monitoring improved time on wing.
+Improved engine control and monitoring improved time on the wing.
 The centralised maintenance computer can transmit real-time information to ground facilities via the onboard satellite-based ACARS datalink.
-Heavy maintenance like structural changes remained unchanged, while cabin sophistications, like the in-flight entertainment, were increased over preceding airliners.
+Heavy maintenance, like structural changes, remained unchanged, while cabin enhancements, like the in-flight entertainment, were increased over preceding airliners.